chrisbroski/goal-math/essay.md

           Action B Parameter [1, 1]

 Because the subjective senses for action B parameter 3.0 were favorable (greater than 0.0), it is now slightly more likely to choose that parameter again in the future.
 (Up from 33.3% to 35.3%.)

+#### Virtual Subjective Senses

+The aforementioned mathematics now allows a creature to adjust their behavior according to indicators of harm or benefit from existing subjective senses.

 1. Turing, A.M.
 (1950).
 Computing machinery and intelligence.
 Mind, 59, 433-460.